Francisco Maldonado da Silva: Medical life

 Francisco studied the scriptures and Kabbalah while he was a medical student.
-After a few years he took a medical posting in Chile, during that time, he decided to assume fully his Jewishness and stop hiding as a Christian converse (marrano converso), regaining his Jewish ancestry by taking circumcision and adopting the name Eliahu Hanazir, also called popularly Eli Nazareno or Elijah the Nazarite.
+After a few years he took a medical posting in Chile, during that time, he decided to assume fully his Jewishness and stop living as a Christian converse (marrano converso), regaining his family's depressed Jewish tradition by performing circumcision and adopting the name Eliahu Hanazir, also called popularly Eli Nazareno or Elijah the Nazarite.
 He grew his hair and beard and started signing his name "Heli Nazareo, unworthy servant of God of Israel, alias Silva".
 He was abducted at night and taken to Lima where he was held in the secret prisons of the Inquisition for six years.
 During those years, he was confronted 13 times by Catholic theologians who tried to help him find the "True Faith".
 His astounding knowledge made him valuable even to his enemies.
-He was held accountable for the heresy of honoring the "Law of Moses", something objectionable to the Holy Inquisition.
+He was held accountable for the heresy of honoring the "Law of Moses", totally objectionable to the Holy Inquisition.

 His martyrdom

 At the time of his death, he had been imprisoned since 1627 and taken to the Colonial Inquisition Court of Lima, Peru.
 According to a 2010 book, he was imprisoned because he tried to convert his two sisters, who had converted to Catholicism, and as such he was denounced.
 The rodent Oecomys franciscorum was named after him and Pope Francis.